aniketbiradar-official/aniketbiradar-official/README.md

 # Aniket Biradar

 B.Sc.
 Computer Science (4th Semester)
-Python & Java Developer | Backend Systems • Automation • Web Applications
+Python & Java Developer | Full-Stack Development • Automation • Web Applications • Desktop Applications

 I am a Computer Science undergraduate at COCSIT, Latur, with a strong interest in building reliable and well-structured software systems.
-My work focuses on backend development, automation tools, and database-driven applications, with an emphasis on clarity, maintainability, and real-world use cases.
+My work focuses on full-stack development, automation tools, and database-driven applications, with an emphasis on clarity, maintainability, and real-world use cases.

 I actively use GitHub to design, document, and refine projects that apply core computer science concepts through practical implementation.